BoranCanOzel/m3u8-Video-Scraper/README.md

    pip install yt-dlp
    ```

-## 🍪 Obtaining Firefox Cookies
+## 🍪 Firefox Cookies

-To download videos that require authentication, you need to provide cookies from your Firefox browser:

-1. Install the `Get cookies.txt` extension for Firefox.
-2. Navigate to the website and log in.
-3. Click the extension icon and download the cookies as `cookies.txt`.
-4. Ensure the `cookies.txt` file is in the same directory as your script.
+The program automatically uses your Firefox cookies.
+This means that if the website you are downloading from requires authentication, the script will still be able to download the video without any additional steps from you.
+Ensure you are logged into the website in Firefox before running the script.

 ## 🚀 Usage